 I enjoy working with individuals of all ages experiencing challenges with mood, depression, and anxiety.
 I have a particular interest in working with individuals struggling with anxiety, micro-traumas, aging, grief and loss, and depression.
 I typically use the person-centered approach.
 I have also used CBT, mindfulness, art, and play therapy techniques.
 I have training in Sand Tray, Nutritional and Integrated Therapies and tapping techniques.
 I have a Master of Art degree in Community Counseling and a Master of Philosophy in Health Psychology.
 I have held my indep...

-I am licensed in New Mexico with 29 years of professional work experience.
-I have experience in helping clients with motivation, self esteem, and confidence, bipolar disorder, & depression.
+I am licensed in New Mexico with 25 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, & family conflicts.
 I also have experience working with coping with life changes.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Fort Sumner area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Fort Sumner due to a higher cost of living.